Benefits of PMOs adopting an Agile approach

 PMO definition

 In general, we could say that Project, Program, and Portfolio Management act at tactical, strategic, and business levels, in that order.
-In particular, Portfolio Management is about choosing the most important projects for the business, while Project Management is about managing projects properly.
+In particular, Portfolio Management is about choosing the most critical projects for the business, while Project Management is about managing projects properly.
 In the middle, we find Program Management, which allows the execution of tactical activities to produce strategic outcomes.

 Portfolio Management and Agile